Surgery in lieu of glasses?

-It sounds so easy: The laser procedure only lasts 30 seconds, is supposedly completely painless and the patient should be able to see clearly again on the very same.
+It sounds so easy: The laser procedure only lasts 30 seconds; it is supposedly completely painless and on the very same day the eye should see sharply again.
 For 20 years now, doctors have been engraving the optical refractive power of the visual aid into the cornea using the explosive pulse of laser beams.
-If all goes well, the patient does not need glasses any longer after the surgery.
-That is in a perfect world – however, laser surgery is not completely risk-free.
+If all goes well, the patient will not need spectacles any longer.
+That is in a perfect world – however, laser surgery is not completely risk free.

 There are fundamental concerns patients planning to have laser eye surgery should consider:

 No question: Laser methods have considerably improved over the past 20 years.
-Even so, the hope of being able to live without glasses is not always fulfilled.
-Refractive eye surgery cannot achieve accurate correction with zero diopters, which is indeed possible with glasses.
+Even so, the hope to be able to live without glasses is not always fulfilled.
+Refractive eye surgery cannot achieve accurate correction with zero dioptres, which is indeed possible with spectacles.

-Another improvement that can only be achieved by eyeglasses or contact lenses is the ability to flexibly adapt to changing conditions.
-Patients should keep in mind that glasses for presbyopia are still needed starting at the age of 40 to 45.
+Another improvement that can only be achieved by spectacles or contact lenses is the ability to flexibly adapt to changing conditions.
+Patients should keep in mind that spectacles for presbyopia are possible as of the age of 40 to 45.
 People who suffer from this impairment and have undergone laser surgery will still need reading glasses.